The road to $1M in Buffalo

 Find quick answers to frequent visa questions from our legal experts

-What is the minimum investment required for an E-2 visa?
+What are the main eligibility requirements for an H-1B visa?

 Do I need a job offer or employer sponsorship for an EB-2 NIW?